 Phase 2: Splitting bigger tasks into smaller goals

 One of the best phases for a designer is downsizing the project management task into smaller achievable milestones.
-This not just uplifts the creatives from the productivity viewpoint, but also helps segregate what the project looks like.
+This not only uplifts the creatives from the productivity viewpoint but also helps segregate what the project looks like.

 Phase 3: Making best practices essential

 The key to the success of a UX and UI design process is the initial research that helps you to identify how the campaigns of other potential competitors are performing.
-Browsing through similar products gives an idea of how to go about with the design and other related aspects so as to not to commit the common mistakes.
+Browsing through similar products gives an idea of how to go about with the design and other related aspects to not commit common mistakes.

 Phase 4: Getting into the action mode!

-For the specialty in UI, this is the long awaited time since the start of the project.
-For inspiration, it is good to tap into the amazing work of some of the great designing experts.
+For the specialty in UI, this is the long-awaited time since the start of the project.
+For inspiration, it is good to tap into the amazing work of some of the great design experts.
 Trying to seek ideas from the list of available website builders is also a great idea for any web design/development work.
 Since Phase 3 already included usability research, it will become much easier now to understand the implementation part.

 Phase 5: User testing the prototypes

 The fundamental lookout for a UX designer is to produce user-friendly designs.
-There are many ways by which you can get access to the specifics i.e. find out the demographic that actually fits with the target market.
+There are many ways by which you can get access to the specifics i.e. find out the demographic that fits with the target market.
 It is also realistic to reach out to a customer to try an idea.
-Or else the simplest way to get inputs would be to offer some compensation to the audience – scheduling interviews, start blogging, and even do remote testing.
+Or else the simplest way to get inputs would be to offer some compensation to the audience – scheduling interviews, starting blogging, and even doing remote testing.

 Phase 6: Present findings